-At May 31, 2022, the Authority had \$202,022,296 invested in a broad range of utility capital assets, including its water treatment plant, water storage facilities, water mains, sewer collection system, pump stations, and related lands, facilities, and equipment.
-This amount represents an increase (net of increases and decreases) of

-\$.866 million or .4% over the amounts reported at May 31, 2021.
+On May 31, 2023, the Authority had \$204,734,357 invested in a broad range of utility capital assets, including its water treatment plant, water storage facilities, water mains, sewer collection system, pump stations, and related lands, facilities, and equipment.
+This amount represents an increase (net of increases and decreases) of \$2.71 million or 1.3% over the amounts reported on May 31, 2022.
+Fiscal Year 2022 vs. Fiscal Year 2021 shows an increase of \$.866 million or .4% in Gross Capital Assets.

-The following tables summarize the Authority's capital assets and changes therein, for the year ended May 31, 2022.
+The following tables summarize the Authority's capital assets and changes therein, for the year ended May 31, 2023.
 These changes are presented in detail in Note 3 to the financial statements.